ultima-thule/10x-dev-training/.ai/prd.md

 - Acceptance Criteria:
   - Given I am logged in, I can find and click a "Logout" button.
   - Upon clicking "Logout", my session is terminated and I am redirected to the public landing page.
+  - This functionality is not available if user is not logged into the system (US-002).

 - ID: US-004
 - Title: Initial User Profile Setup